-(1) Applications for wells to be directionally deviated must specify on the application to drill both the surface location of the well and the projected bottom hole location of the well.
+(1) Applications for wells to be directionally deviated must specify on the application to drill the surface location of the well and the projected bottom hole location of the well.
+For intentionally deviated "horizontal" wells, the plat shall also include the kick-off and landing points.
 On the plat, in addition to the plat requirements provided for in the applicable permitting rules, the following shall be included: